YumiJaleley/Portfolio/content/projects/procedural-jellyfish.md

 # Conclusion

-This lengthy project began as a computing MA final project and has since been updated numerous times as my technical art & programming skills progress.
-After using Unreal Engine's colourblind testing feature and adding several of my own soundtrack, my jellyfish program was completed with 4 textures, 3 movements, 65 differing sliders and 4 differing buttons with a zipped file size smaller than 100MB.
+This lengthy project began as a computing MA final project and has since been updated numerous times as my technical art & programming skills progress. <br/>
+After using Unreal Engine's colourblind testing feature and adding several of my own soundtracks, my jellyfish program was completed with 4 textures, 3 movements, 65 differing sliders and 4 differing buttons with a zipped file size smaller than 100MB.